ВУЗ: Не указан

 Oxford Street - a major road in the City of Westminster in the West End of London, running from Tottenham Court Road to Marble Arch via Oxford Circus.
 It is Europe's busiest shopping street, with around half a million daily visitors.

-Yorkshire - formally known as the County of York, county of Northern England and the largest in the United Kingdom.
+Yorkshire - formally known as the County of York, a county of Northern England and the largest in the United Kingdom.

 Sellotape - a British brand of transparent tape, and is the leading brand in the United Kingdom.
 Sellotape is generally used for joining, sealing, attaching and mending.